What Happens During a Workplace Needs Assessment?

 Is the Workplace Needs Assessment Process Confidential?

+Yes.
 The assessment itself is confidential.
-The final report will only be shared with the employer with the employee’s consent, reports are always sent to the employee first to confirm consent to send to the employer.
+The final report will only be shared with your employer with your consent, as reports are always sent to you first to confirm that you are giving consent for us to send it to your employer.

-The report will only contain information the employer needs to implement adjustments so a basic list of challenges with more detailed recommendations, just enough for the employer to see why recommendations are being made.
+The report will only contain information that your employer needs to implement adjustments so a basic list of challenges with more detailed recommendations, just enough for them to see why recommendations are being made.

-The report is designed to enable the employer to make reasonable adjustments therefore an assessor should work with an employee to ensure that the report is written in such a way as the individual is happy for it to be shared with their employer.
+The report is designed to enable your employer to make reasonable adjustments, therefore the assessor will work with you to ensure that the report is written in such a way that you are happy for it to be shared with them.

 When we do assessments many individuals share that the assessment meeting itself is helpful to them, they talk about feeling heard and understood and how much that alone helps.